 Let’s see who wins this CLV Match

 By using our calibration/holdout technique outlined above, we were able to see the prediction strength of each of our models.
 We also included additional Pareto family models (BG/NBD and NBD) to provide context to our results.
-Here are the results from our experiment:
+So, here are the results from our experiment:

 |Model||Total # of Holdout Transactions||Deviations for Actual (#)||Deviation from Actual (%)||Mean Absolute Error (MAE)|

-By comparing the actual number of holdout transactions in our holdout period to the number each model predicted, we can see how well each fared.
+When we compare the actual number of transactions in our holdout period to the number each model predicted, we can see how well each model fared.
 The above table is sorted by Mean Absolute Error (MAE), or the average per customer difference between the predicted number transactions and the actual number of transactions.

 The figure compares the accuracy of both RNN-LSTM and Pareto/GGG across different purchasing amount per customer: